johnwfinigan/R-builder-sif/README.md

 * ```./make-container.sh my-container-name```

 A docker image tagged with your container's name will be written to your local image storage.
-If you passed the ```-s``` option (described below), a Singularity .sif format container will be written to the current directory.
+If you passed the ```-s``` option (described below), a Apptainer .sif format container will be written to the current directory.

-## How To - Convert an Existing Container from Docker to Singularity format
+## How To - Convert an Existing Container from Docker to Apptainer format

 The container you want to convert must already be in your local registry.
 You must either build it from a Dockerfile or pull it from a remote registry, before converting.